tc-ca/dockerized-idp-testbed/docs/README.md

 # On premise single-sign-on using Azure as an Identity Provider

+## Prelude

+Ensure you have a /etc/hosts entry for `idptestbed` point to your docker host.

 ## Creating the Azure AD asset

 1. Go to [portal.azure.com](https://portal.azure.com/#allservices) and go to Active Directory